 Photo processing software is it easier now to edit and play around with your photographs.
 Rather than having a film dark with a Red Light.
 There are software packages like Adobe Lightroom/Photoshop package or Skylums Luminar 2018 software package.
 You can also batch edit and look at your photographs side by side like I have done with the photograph above.
 You can also set a watermark of your own design when you export to Jpeg.

 All of the photos I took on this day were all handheld, however, one of the owners of the studio did use a tripod while setting up his shots.
 Each individual photographer is different and they have their own stance and way of doing things.

 If handheld is your preferred way of doing things, then yes no problems with holding the camera in your hands.
 If you shooting all day, then your arms can feel a bit tired and it can tire out your arms very quickly.
-Using a tripod may be your second preferred options.
+Using a tripod may be your second preferred option.

-I hope you liked my Beginners Guide to portrait photography and would appreciate if you would like and comment below.
+I hope you liked my Beginners Guide to Portrait Photography and would appreciate if you would like and comment below.